exoscale/terms/dpa.markdown

 **Processor shall:**

-1. promptly notify Company if it receives a request from a Data Subject under any Data Protection Law in respect of Company Personal Data;
+- a) promptly notify Company if it receives a request from a Data Subject under any Data Protection Law in respect of Company Personal Data;
    and

-2. ensure that it does not respond to that request except on the documented instructions of Controller or as required by applicable laws to which the Processor is subject, in which case Processor shall to the extent permitted by applicable laws inform Controller
+- b) ensure that it does not respond to that request except on the documented instructions of Controller or as required by applicable laws to which the Processor is subject, in which case Processor shall to the extent permitted by applicable laws inform Controller